-The University's administrative and managerial structure is headed by the Vice-Chancellor supported by the Deputy Vice-Chancellor, the Registrar, the Deputy Registrar and the Group Finance Director.
 However, as with all such structures, the informal lines of decision making and the sharing of responsibility for planning and strategy flatten the hierarchy.
-Institutional level decisions are initially made by a group comprising academics and administrators who form the Senate Steering Committee which operates much along the lines of a weekly cabinet for the University.
+Institutional level decisions are initially made by a group comprising senior academics and the President of the Students’ Union, supported by senior administrators, who form the Senate Steering Committee which operates much along the lines of a weekly cabinet for the University.

 Vice-Chancellor and President